 (1) during the week the applicant is employed as a member of an affected group in a plan

-that was approved before the week and is in effect for the week; and
+that was approved prior to the week and is in effect for the week; and

 (2) during the week the normal weekly hours of work were reduced, in accordance with the

 plan, at least 20 percent but not more than 40 percent, with a corresponding reduction in wages.

 (b) Shared work benefits shall not be paid to an applicant beyond one benefit year.

 (c) The total amount of regular unemployment benefits and shared work benefits paid to

 an applicant in a benefit year shall not exceed the maximum amount of regular unemployment

 (d) An otherwise eligible applicant shall not be denied shared work benefits because of